 History of Archbold

 The Village of Archbold is situated in western Fulton County and in the Township of German, State of Ohio.
-It is a Christian community and its people are of German, Swiss, and French ancestry with the majority being German.
+Its people are of German, Swiss, and French ancestry with the majority being German.
 Topo-graphically, the township is flat with a very slight roll to the north and east.
 The Tiffin River and Brush Creek are the only state waterways which flow through the area.
 These provide drainage and a source of water for the village.

 George Ditto was the first to settle upon the land which is now within the corporate limits of Archbold.
 It is so stated that Mr. Ditto arrived in 1838 and purchased the land which lies north of the New York Central Railroad.
 This area is known today as the Ditto and Haywood additions.
 This land was entirely wooded, so it was natural that the first industry was woodworking.
 Woodworking is still a major industry in the village today.

 In the book, The History of Fulton County, the name Archbold is attributed to the chief engineer of the railroad, Mr. James Archbald.
 In this account it states that another story about the naming of the town was that it was named for two engineers, Arch and Bald.

 In 1854 James Archbald, who was the mayor of Carbondale, PA for a number of years, moved to Adrian, Michigan, accepting the position of vice-president, chief engineer of the Michigan Southern and Northern Indiana Railroad.
 During his employment by this railroad he built what was then known as the famous "Air Line" railroad from Toledo, Ohio to Indianapolis.
 As a result, a prosperous town on the border line between the states of Ohio and Indiana was named Archbald in his honor.
 In a letter written about 1900 to his son, Robert, from someone in Archbold said that the first Postmaster chose the name.
 It was easier to work with than the "a" spelling.